1 Day in Yangon: The Best Places to Visit (2024)

 The National Museum houses exhibits from all over Myanmar and from every different historical epoch.
 From dinosaur bones to modern Burmese art.

 The most spectacular exhibit is the Royal Lion Throne of the last king of Burma.
 There used to be 8, but 7 were destroyed during WW2.
-The reason this one survived is that it wasn’t in Burma but rather in Kolkata for safekeeping and later returned.
+This one survived because it wasn’t in Burma but rather for safekeeping in Kolkata and later returned.

-The museum spans 5 floors and there are surprisingly many signs translated into English.
+The museum spans 5 floors and surprisingly many signs are translated into English.

 Where next?